Home

 • Put a wooden stick in the container while boiling the water.
 This will reduce the risk of getting burnt (if the water is superheated), because it will diffused the energy accumulated.

-So if you choose to boil your tea water in the microwave, these precautions should avoid the risk of injury.
+So if you choose to boil your tea water in the microwave, a little extra care is enought to avoid the risk of injury.

 Return from Microwave Safety to Facts About Tea